Churn Prevention report

 Introduction

-When a subscriber initiates cancellation by toggling off automatic renewal in the subscription portal, they are guided through a multistep flow that encourages them to stay:
+When a subscriber initiates cancellation by toggling off automatic renewal in the subscription portal, they are guided through an adjustable multi-step flow that encourages them to stay:

-1. Benefit Reminder: A popup shows the value of staying subscribed.
+- Benefit reminder: A popup shows the value of staying subscribed.

-3. Tailored Offer: Based on their answer, they may receive a discount, be offered a product change, or be encouraged to reach out to support.
+- Tailored offer: Based on their answer, they may receive a discount, be offered a product change, or be encouraged to reach out to support.

 If a subscriber drops off during the process or accepts the offer, they remain on auto-renewal.